brandur/sorg/content/fragments/alan-kay-apple.md

----
-title: Alan Kay on Apple and iOS
-published_at: 2017-01-31T16:24:49Z
++++
-hook: On locking down platforms and diluting user interfaces to the lowest common denominator.
+hook = "On locking down platforms and diluting user interfaces to the lowest common denominator." published_at = 2017-01-31T16:24:49Z title = "Alan Kay on Apple and iOS"
----
++++

 Here's a great talk from Alan Kay: ["Is it Complex or Did We Just Make it Complicated?"][talk].